 Copyright is the legal term used to show and prove who owns the product or software.

 License is defined as an agreement, wherein a company/organization authorizes another party/user to use its product under certain terms.

-Assuming you own a property/house.
-The ownership documents or a “deed” is the copyright.
+In layman’s terms, if you own a property/house, the ownership documents or a “deed” is the copyright.
 This proves your ownership.
 And when you consider renting out your house, you make a rental agreement with the tenant.
 That agreement is a License where you authorize your tenant to use your house under certain terms.

 Public Domain Software and Freeware

-Question: If both Public-domain software and Open-Source software allows users to view, copy, change, and share the code/software with others, what is the difference then?
+what is the difference between Public-domain and Open-Source software if they both allow users to view, copy, change, and share the code?

 • Public domain software is not licensed.

 • Open-source software is licensed, and the code is still protected by copyright.
 They have restrictions as to how these software can be used and distributed.
 The software might be free of cost, but it will be made available publicly under a copyright license approved by the “Open Source Initiative (OSI)” conforming with its definition.